datumaro.plugins.transforms#

 Sorts polygons and masks ("segments") according to z_order, crops covered areas of underlying segments.

-Renames items in the dataset using image file name (without extension).
+Renames items in the dataset based on the image file name, excluding the extension.

 MapSubsets(extractor[, mapping])